 In 2003, she founded DemocracyInAction, which helps organizations share their missions and resources for social change with the help of technology.
 Pedersen also is a founder and principle of Wired For Change, a mission-oriented company providing online engagement tools to political campaigns, political action committees and state Democratic parties

-After graduating from medical school in Canada, Heinzl traveled to Kenya and Uganda to learn about health care in some of the poorest areas of the world.
+Inspired by others After graduating from medical school in Canada, Heinzl traveled to Kenya and Uganda to learn about health care in some of the poorest areas of the world.
 There, he met fellow physicians working for Doctors Without Borders, providing health care to those who otherwise would not have access.
 He was inspired to start a chapter of the organization in Canada, and soon hundreds of others followed suit.

 "We had no money for advertising, so we got the media to cover us," Heinzl said, noting that the media was interested in a young group of medical students dedicating their practice to people in developing countries.